milolynch/jsdom-fetch-dog-ceo-challenge/README.md

 font color of a particular `<li>` changes _on click_.
 This can be a color of your choosing.

-When the user clicks any of the dog breed list items, the color the text should change.
+When the user clicks any of the dog breed list items, the color of the text should change.

 ---